umati/connect/README.md

 ## Architecture

-This project provides two complementary bridges:
+This project provides two software adapters:

-- **`mtc2umati`** (.NET 9.0): Sets up an umati OPC UA Server and writes MTConnect XML data streams to the corresponding OPC UA nodes
+- **`mtc2umati`** (.NET 9.0): Sets up an umati OPC UA Server, reads MTConnect XML data streams and writes to the corresponding OPC UA nodes
-- **`umati2mtc`** (Python 3.11): Translates umati OPC UA data provided by the umati Gateway to MTConnect SHDR format
+- **`umati2mtc`** (Python 3.11): Translates umati OPC UA data provided by the umati Gateway to MTConnect SHDR format and sends it to an MTConnect Agent.

 Both components support Excel-based mapping configurations and containerized deployment.